-This wetland functions and values assessment was developed based on the Wetlands Functions and Values: A Descriptive Approach, described in the supplement to The Highway Methodology Workbook (the Supplement) by the New England Division of the USACE (1999).
-This method incorporates wetland science and best professional judgement in data collection toward a qualitative description of the physical and biological characteristics of the wetlands.
+This wetland functions and values assessment was developed based on the WetlandsFunctions and Values: A Descriptive Approach, described in the supplement to The Highway incorporates wetland science and best professional judgement in data collection toward a qualitative description of the physical and biological characteristics of the wetlands.
 In so doing, it identifies the functions and values exhibited and, very importantly, the bases for associated conclusions.
-The approach addresses the limitations of wetland assessments based on numerical weightings, rankings, and/or averaging of dissimilar wetland functions (USACE 1999).
-As part of this method, the evaluator accounted for many predetermined "Qualifiers" that are utilized as indicators or descriptors of functions and values.
-Based on the descriptions of qualifiers outlined in the Supplement, TRC developed a spreadsheet (Table 1) that displays these qualifiers.
-When attributed to a wetland, these qualifiers, help to identify the functions and values thought to be provided by the wetland.
-Considerations included observed vegetation conditions, hydrologic conditions, size, adjacent area conditions, and the availability of public access, among several other characteristics documented either in the field or remotely, which are strategically defined to allow each wetland's functions and values to be evaluated.
+The approach addresses the limitations of wetland assessments based on numerical weightings, rankings, and/or averaging of dissimilar wetland functions (USACE, 1999).
+As part of this method, the evaluator accounted for many predetermined "Qualifiers" that are used as indicators or descriptors of functions and values.
+Based on the descriptions of qualifiers outlined in the Supplement, TRC developed a spreadsheet (Table 1 below) that displays these qualifiers.
+When attributed to a wetland, these qualifiers help to identify the functions and values thought to be provided by the wetland.
+Considerations included observed vegetation conditions, hydrologic conditions, size, adjacent area conditions, and the availability of public access, among several other documented characteristics documented either in the field or remotely, which are strategically defined to allow each wetland's functions and values to be evaluated.